The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 When she took 2 weeks off, the pipeline dropped to 3 qualified leads (normal is 8–10).
 Revenue risk appeared immediately.

 The constraint: No systematic referral generation.
-Happy clients exist, but don’t refer consistently because she never asks strategically.
+Happy clients exist, but they don’t refer consistently because she never asks them in a deliberate, strategic way.

 The fix: Build a referral system using Delivery That Sells principles.